venky-lumerasoft/rails-react-workshop/README.md

 1. From within the `rails` folder, run

    `docker-compose up`

+1. Update the yarn packages using the following command:

+   `docker-compose run yarn install --check-files`

 1. For the initial setup, create the application's database in postgres container using the following command:

    `docker-compose run web rake db:create`

+1. For the initial setup, create the application's database in postgres container using the following command:

+   `docker-compose run web rake db:migrate`

 1. Access the rails application using the following url.